freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-export-to-reuse-a-code-block.english.md

 ## Description
 <section id='description'>
-Imagine you have a function, <code>capitalizeFirstLetter</code>, that simply takes in a string, and returns the string with the first letter capitalized.
-You want to use this function in three different javascript files.
+Imagine you have a function, <code>capitalizeFirstLetter</code>, that simply takes in a string and returns the string with the first letter capitalized.
+You want to use this function in several different javascript files.
 In order to share the function with the files, you need to first <code>export</code> it.

 ```js
 export const capitalizeFirstLetter = (string) => {